 Introduction

-In TREEDIVS problem from Codechef Starters 57 contest, you need to compute the product of every node value within a node subtree, for each node of the tree.
+In TREEDIVS problem from Codechef Starters 57 contest, you need to output a node statistics, for each nodes in the tree.

-While the output was correct, I got Time Limit Exceeded on my submission.
+While my logics was correct, I got Time Limit Exceeded on my submission on a few test cases.

-In this article, we will go over multiple optimization strategies to keep runtime execution short.
+In this article, we will go over multiple optimization strategies to reduce runtime within the time limit.

 Refer for the successful submission from another community member from which I got the hints for the optimizations.
 See also Codechef editorial & Small-to-Large merging USACO article.